ENVIRONMENTAL PROTECTION AGENCY (EPA) –

 Wage and Hour Division – Expansion of Overtime Eligibility

-Final Rule Expected in 2016
+Final Rule Published in May 2016

 President Obama directed the DOL to revise regulations relating to overtime eligibility, specifically to find ways to expand time-and-a-half pay to more workers.
 Unfortunately, this will come at the expense of small business owners.
 Like most government mandates on business, increasing the number of workers eligible for overtime will have a deep and disproportionate impact on the small business sector.
-The proposed rule would more than double the current salary threshold, to $50,440.
+The rule more than doubles the current salary threshold, to $47,476.
 While touted as a way to give more wages to workers, in reality business owners will likely limit workers to 40 hours a week and scale back managerial staff, so workers will not realize higher pay.
 To learn more about this issue, visit nfib.com/overtimerule

 .
 Download NFIB's Comments on Overtime